ProximaMonkey/ComicSpider/README.markdown

 ### [Download latest Comic Spider bin](https://github.com/downloads/ysmood/ComicSpider/Comic_Spider.zip)

+# Features

+* Open source, no ads and free forever.
+* Simple drag and drop is all it needs to download.
+* Online auto login service.
+* A better way to browse manga via auto created view pages.
+* Multithread and fast.
+* Has an easy to use Lua programmable interface.
+* Not only comic images, it can be easily modified into a complex downloader.
+* Support remote script controller which means you can always get the latest parser without updating the program.

+# For developer

 Maybe use mono will make the project more open, but now windows only.
 I provide a programmable interface to control the search behavior of producer: [Lua Interface](http://luaforge.net/projects/luainterface/).
 VC++ runtime is required for Lua, I put it in the ComicSpider/Asset/vcredist_x86.exe